marcoagpinto/aoo-mozilla-en-dict/README.md

 . en_ZA is maintained by Dwayne Bailey: http://translate.org.za

-I will try to release a monthly update for Mozilla, and every two months for OpenOffice and LibreOffice.
+I will try to release monthly updates for Mozilla, and every two months for OpenOffice and LibreOffice.
 When a new version of AOO is about to be released, there is no dictionary update for it to avoid notifying people to update the dictionary after installing the latest AOO.
-This means that a release version is skipped for AOO and LO.
+This means that a release version is skipped for AOO.

 Notice the <B>"en_GB_speller_for_Mozilla+AOO+LO_2013+.txt"</B> above where I keep a log of all the changes.